 To fulfil our strategic objectives we have a range of initiatives in South East Asia that focus on nurturing civil society.
-From supporting expectant mothers, developing excellent quality schools to developing medical projects for the young through to providing university scholarships, the Foundation is helping tens of thousands of young people to reach their full potential and hopefully developing leaders of the future.
+From developing excellent quality schools to developing medical projects for the young through to providing university scholarships, the Foundation is helping tens of thousands of young people to reach their full potential and hopefully developing leaders of the future.

 Building Civil Society

-The FFF believes that fostering a dynamic civil society is perhaps the most effective way to engender systemic change in developing countries.
+The FFF believes that fostering a dynamic civil society is perhaps the most effective way to engender systemic change and advancement in developing countries.
 The countries we work in desperately need doctors, teachers, civil servants, journalists, development workers and other professionals to help change their societies for the better.

 Partnerships & Field Operations